Skip to content

 • Don’t throw anything anywhere but in the trash.
 New Zealand people do their best to keep the country clean, and any other attitude will be considered disrespectful.

-• The weather here is very tricky, don’t mess with it and always be ready for the rain, wind, or blazing sun by bringing a raincoat, and don’t wear a few layers even in the summer.
-Instead, pack something that can warm you perfectly when the weather turns chilly.
+• The weather here is very tricky.
+Please don’t mess with it.
+Bring a raincoat to prepare for rain, wind, or blazing sun.
+Don’t wear a few layers, even in the summer.
+Instead, pack something that can perfectly warm you when the weather turns chilly.

-• Don’t overestimate that you will drink a great deal of coffee because tea here is more common than anything else, and if you invite a New Zealand friend, it would be great if you have offered him tea, not coffee.
+• Don’t overestimate your coffee consumption because tea is more common here than anything else.
+When inviting a New Zealand friend, offering him tea, not coffee, would be great.

-Pro Tip: To spice up your trip, it would be a brilliant idea to come here at night when this tower is illuminated from every angle that will leave you overwhelmed.
+Pro Tip: To spice up your trip, it would be brilliant to come here at night when this tower is illuminated from every angle, leaving you overwhelmed.

 • Not Look Like Any Farm in the World: It’s Hobbiton